juanlugm/concourse-gcs-resource/README.md

 * `initial_content_binary`: *Optional.* You can pass binary content as a base64 encoded string.

+**NOTE:** initial_content_text and initial_content_binary are mutually exclusive.
+If both are provided the file will contain the content text value.

 ## Behavior

 ### `check`: Extract versions from the bucket.